COALAIP/specs/README.md

 ![](media/lccrrmassertionexample2.png)

-As changing any of the objects values of key would provoke a change in the object's IPLD hash, and since changing data is not possible, we could also simply point the assertion to the object itself.
-However, we'd probably lose valuable metadata and it would be difficult to find out why an object was flagged by an asserter.
+Finally, we note that using IPLD with `Assertion`s is ideal, as it enforces the immutability of an object after being asserted against.
+With IPLD, objects cannot be silently changed after-the-fact as any changes will cause their IPLD hashes to also change.

-### The LCC RightsConflict `Entity`
+### The RRM `RightsConflict` Entity

 TODO:
-    - See other introductory sections of LCC models.
-Use same structure to describe the model
+    - See other introductory sections of LCC entities.
+Use same structure to describe the entity

 #### Proposed Transformation

 TODO:
-    - See other introductory sections of LCC models.
+    - See other introductory sections of LCC entities.
 Use same structure to do the transformation

+### User Extensions

+TODO:
+    - Explain how users could extend the given entities with their own properties

 ## Future

-This document outlined general guidelines on using the LCC Framework to define an RDF ontology for managing digital rights on top of immutable data stores.
-As the goal is to implement an open standard for rights management, there are a number of events that are to follow; they are outlined here in sequential order:
+This document outlined general guidelines on using the LCC Framework to define an RDF ontology for managing digital rights using immutable data stores.
+As the goal is to implement an open standard for rights management, a number of efforts are to follow:

 - Define a working RDF schema based on this specification
 - Include or build open source communities around it
 - Using the RDF schema, implement this specification
-- Identify a standards commite to send this to
+- Identify a standards committee to send this to
-- Take the RDF schema, take the proposed transformations here and put them in a format of a standard proposal
+- Reformat the proposed transformations and their resulting RDF schemata to that of a standard proposal